New Zealand

 The University of Otago is the oldest University in New Zealand and has four campuses in four different cities.
 SLU students study at the Dunedin campus on New Zealand’s south island during the fall or spring semester.
 Dunedin is a coastal city located in the southernmost Otago province.
 It is home to the only mainland breeding colony of the Albatross.

-Learn more about the University of Otago.
-You may refer to this video and their brochure.
+To learn more about the University of Otago, refer to this video

 Academics